 It’s never entirely too late to start treating gum disease.
 Even in the periodontitis stage of gum disease, a dentist or periodontist can help you manage symptoms and slow their progress.

-However, it is possible a patient may already have gum damage that is not reversible.
-This is why your dentist would like to catch gum disease in the gingivitis stage before it advances to periodontitis.
-Professional treatment from a dentist or periodontist is essential for stopping and treating any existing damage caused by gum disease.
+However, a patient may already have gum damage that is not reversible.
+This is why our dentist would like to catch gum disease in the gingivitis stage before it advances to periodontitis.
+Professional treatment can stop and treat any existing damage caused by gum disease.
 Catching gum disease in its beginning stages is the key.

 Is TMJ a dental problem or a medical problem?